Learn·6 min read·2026-05-15

 When a patient with multiple chronic conditions is discharged from the hospital, you have two billable care management services available: TCM (99495 or 99496) for the 30-day post-discharge transition, and CCM (99490) for the monthly ongoing chronic care management.
-Medicare does not allow both for the same patient in the same calendar month.
-Choosing the wrong one costs revenue or causes a denial.
-This guide is the decision tree.
+A persistent myth says Medicare allows only one per calendar month.
+That was true before 2020; it is not true now.
+This guide covers the current rule, how to bill both cleanly, and when one workflow is still the right call.

 CCM vs TCM in one paragraph